Beyoncé ticket rush begins as pre-sale opens for UK tour dates

 Beyoncé fans have joined the rush to get tickets for her first solo tour for seven years, as the first pre-sale opened for her UK dates.

-O2 users were the first to have access from 10:00 GMT, but some reported problems with its app and website.
+O2 customers were the first to have access at 10:00 GMT, but some reported problems with its app and website.

 There will be further pre-sales on Friday and Monday.